|A Civil Case or a Criminal Case?

 Our legal system recognizes two kinds of law cases — civil and criminal.
 In civil cases, a person who feels wronged — called the “plaintiff” — brings legal action against a perceived wrongdoer to protect the plaintiff’s interests and, if appropriate, to collect damages.
 The person being sued is called the “defendant.”
 In a civil case, the person who feels wronged decides whether to bring suit and also decides how much money in damages to seek.
 In criminal cases, a victim of a crime does not sue, but rather the state (plaintiff) sues the person allegedly committing the crime (defendant), and the victim becomes a witness in the case.

 What happens in civil cases?

-In civil cases, if the defendant is found responsible, the court can enter a judgment for money damages, punitive damages, compensation for lost time/wages/income, and/or reimbursement for certain costs, maybe even specific performance of something to be done that was not done.
-The court also can issue injunctions against the defendant, and sometimes a court may enter a judgment awarding the plaintiff or the defendant for attorney’s fees.
-The judge cannot enter a judgment sending the defendant to jail or prison except in unusual cases where the defendant may have violated a court order.
+In civil cases, if the defendant is found responsible, the court can enter a judgment for money damages, punitive damages, compensation for lost time/wages/income and/or reimbursement for certain costs, maybe even specific performance of something to be done that was not done.
+The court also can issue injunctions against the defendant restricting the defendant from some activity, and sometimes a court may enter a judgment awarding the plaintiff or the defendant for attorney’s fees.
+The judge cannot enter a judgment sending the defendant to jail or prison except in unusual cases in which the defendant may have violated a court order.